uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Benchmarks and Measurements

 \subsection{Performing Accurate Measurements}

-For a meaningful comparison of measurements to predictions, it is important that the measurements are performed in an accurate way.
+\labsec{measurements} For a meaningful comparison of measurements to predictions, it is important that the measurements are performed in an accurate way and in a well-defined setting.

-Based on our experience, measurements using hardware performance counters can be almost cycle-accurate if a number of precautions are taken.
-Unfortunately, Chen et al.'s tool does not achieve this accuracy.
-Skylake CPUs, for example, can execute at most two instructions with memory operands per cycle.
+Based on our experience, measurements using hardware performance counters can be almost cycle-accurate if some precautions are taken.
+Unfortunately, the BHive profiler tool does not always achieve this accuracy.
+Skylake CPUs, for example, can execute at most two instructions of the same kind with memory operands per cycle.
 Thus, any measurement with a throughput value smaller than 0.5 cycles per iteration for benchmarks with memory instructions is obviously not accurate.
-Chen et al.'s published measurements file, which was used for the evaluation in~\cite{Chen19}, contains almost 20,000 such cases.
+The published measurements file, which was used for the evaluation in~\cite{Chen19}, contains almost 20,000 such cases.
 More than 2,200 of them even report a throughput value of less than 0.45 cycles per iteration (i.e., the measurements are more than 10\% off from the correct value).
-There are multiple reasons for these inaccuracies that we will discuss in the following.